jdhern17/coding-student-guide/pseudocoding-and-learning.md

 > Pro-tip: The main goal of this pseudocoding strategy is to continue pushing through the wall of doubt by adding more and more detail to your pseudocode.

+### 7. Coding

+- Begin coding the simplest goals first, such as defining variables.
+- Add detail to more challenging requirements until you are ready to research a specific goal or begin coding.

+> Pro-tip: Take the problem in pieces.
+Begin with easy examples and slowly add complexity to the task.
+For example, begin coding the program as if the user only selected one item instead of multiple.
+Then add complexity.

 ## Coding for others

-Ideally, your code should be heavily commented.
+Ideally, your code should be heavily commented and written for an audience.

-- The style of coding where you have a line of comment followed by a line of code is a great way for learners to make commenting and planning before coding a habit.
+- The style of coding where you have a line of comment followed by a line of code is a great way for learners to make planning before coding a habit.
-- Your comments should be easily readable by other developers, technical writers and your future self.
+- Your comments should be easily readable by other developers and your future self.
 - Your variable names should be unique and descriptive.

 ```js